 The WUR non-AP STA that sent the Ack frame in response to the unsolicited WUR Mode Setup frame shall update the WUR parameters to the parameters included in the received WUR Mode Setup frame.
-The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters.
+When the most recently received WUR Operation element has the Common IPN subfield equal to 0, if the unsolicited WUR Mode Setup frame included a WUR Protection element, the WUR non-AP STA shall update the locally stored BPN value corresponding to the Key ID indicated in the Key Info field to the received BPN value.
+The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters. (#2588, #2589, #2314)

 …